Caio99-git/Caio99-git/README.md

 - 🎓 **Education**: I'm studying Systems Analysis and Development.
 - 💡 **Specialization**: Exploring the fascinating worlds of Data Science, AI, and Machine Learning.
 - 🎨 **Hobbies**: Reading, watching documentaries & films, walking in parks, and learning new languages.
 - 🌎 **Languages**: Fluent in Portuguese and English.
-Learning German and French.
+Learning German.

 ---